MethodsAndPractices/vsteam/.docs/Add-VSTeamServiceEndpoint.md

 ## DESCRIPTION

-The cmdlet adds a new generic connection between TFS/AzD and a third party service (see AzD for available connections).
+The cmdlet adds a new generic connection between Azure DevOps and a third party service (see AzD for available connections).

 ## EXAMPLES